Yorkshireman/yorkshireman.github.io/_posts/2016-05-03-rack-and-rack-middleware.md

 {% endhighlight %}

 Fire up a local server with `rackup` and visit [localhost:9292](http://localhost:9292) and you should see 'Hello, World!' rendered.

+This is not a comprehensive explanation, but essentially what happens here is that the Client (the browser) sends a HTTP Request to Rack, via your local server, and Rack instantiates `MessageApp` and runs `call`, passing in the Environment Hash as a parameter into the method (the `env` argument).

+Rack takes the return value (the array) and uses it to create an instance of `Rack::Response` and sends that back to the Client.
+The browser uses [magic](http://www.oxforddictionaries.com/definition/english/magic) to print 'Hello, World!' to the screen.

+Incidentally, if you want to see what the environment hash looks like, just put `puts env` underneath `def call(env)`.

 Making a Rack Application interact with the Incoming Environment hash
 ---